The word “disaster” probably got your attention and in this case, it’s not the least bit hyperbolic.

 This is particularly important for websites with a lot of dynamic content, as sometimes databases and tables get missed in the migration.

 For example, if you optimized all title tags on the staging site but the database they are in didn’t go live at launch, you might find missing or default duplicate titles on every page or on product pages, etc.

 Code & Performance Validation

-Additionally, run the page speed tools to find any areas that need to be optimized on the new website.
-The difference in servers, hosting, and other loads on the production site can cause hiccups that you wouldn’t have found on the staging website.
+Additionally, run page speed tools to find potential areas of improvement on the new website.
+Differences in servers, hosting, and other loads on the production site can cause hiccups that you wouldn’t have found on the staging website.